aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 using (Presentation presentation = new Presentation()) {
-    // add text and animations
+    // Adds text and animations
     IAutoShape autoShape = presentation.Slides[0].Shapes.AddAutoShape(ShapeType.Rectangle, 210, 120, 300, 300);
     Paragraph para1 = new Paragraph();
     para1.Portions.Add(new Portion("Aspose Slides for .NET"));